Yellowstone National Park, Wyoming, USA with a beautiful cold winter sunset.

 You'll start this route in Houston and head north on Interstate 45 (I-45), continuing along this interstate until you've reached Dallas.
 A short journey through Dallas will get you to highway US-287 N, which you can follow through much of Texas until you've reached Amarillo.

 From Amarillo, you can hop onto I-40 and pass into New Mexico, following this interstate all the way to Albuquerque.
-Here, take an optional detour to Santa Fe or keep Northwest bound through the state of Utah until you've reached bright Salt Lake City.
+Here, take an optional detour to Santa Fe or keep northwest-bound through the state of Utah until you've reached bright Salt Lake City.

 We're sure you'll love Salt Lake City; once you've had your fill of this wonderful spot, hop onto I-15 N and continue along this road past the Caribou-Targhee National Forest.
 Soon enough, you'll find yourself at the entrance to beautiful Yellowstone National Park.